Office Address: B-3-257 MAK

 Dr. Baker-Clark joined the HTM faculty in 2002.
 He has a doctorate in higher, adult and lifelong education from Michigan State University.
 Charles' dissertation consisted of a biographical analysis of the lives of Julia Child, James Beard and Elizabeth David.
 This was later expanded into a published book, Profiles from the Kitchen.

 In 2003, Charles developed a study abroad program in Italy for the Department.
 In this program, students spend four weeks in northern Italy where they learn about food and culture as well as international tourism.
-In May 2012, the ninth group of students departed with Charles to participate in this interesting and challenging learning opportunity.
+In May 2013, the tenth group of students departed with Charles to participate in this interesting and challenging learning opportunity.